God doesn’t like it when people are mean to us – even when those people are our own kids!

-I discovered this one evening when my dad came over for supper.
+I realized this one evening when my dad came over for supper.

 My boys were two and five at the time.
 My husband was working late.
 I was exhausted and just trying to survive until bedtime.

 I filled the boys’ plates with carefully prepared food cut into nice, tiny little bites.
-When I set it on the table, their instant response was to whine about what we were having.
+I set it on the table, and their instant response was to whine about what we were having.

 As the meal unfolded, they ignored my requests to take more bites.
 Half their food went on the floor along with their silverware.
 I’d just come back from fetching yet another clean fork when a fight erupted between them.